 Does Your Resume Pass This Five-Point Checklist?By Joe Turner

-As the economy has worsened and millions of job seekers are chasing after fewer and fewer jobs, what you put on your resume has become more important than ever.
+As the economy slowly improves and job seekers are chasing after fewer and fewer jobs, what you put on your resume has become more important than ever.
 Before you send your resume anywhere, run it through this quick five-point checklist to determine if it needs a tune-up or a complete overhaul.

 If your resume looks like this, you might want to rethink your approach.
 Don't bore your reader by emphasizing keywords and hackneyed clichés.
 Employers want to know how you can solve their problem right now.
 Don't annoy them by failing to answer this urgent question.